Fortanix Data Security Manager with Microsoft SQL Server TDE Integration - Backup & Restore

 2.0 Backing Up the Data from Source

-This section lists the steps for taking a backup of your database from the source server.
-This backup contains the data in encrypted format, which also contains the Data Encryption Key (DEK) protected by the Fortanix master key.
+This section lists the steps for backing up your database from the source server.
+This backup contains the data in encrypted format, including the Data Encryption Key (DEK) protected by the Fortanix master key.

 In the given example, we will use the database name as employee and we are backing it up from the Object Explorer or T-SQL command.